 The Girl Scouts of Nassau County’s Theatri-gals series program is a unique opportunity for Girl Scouts who are interested in theater and performing to gain valuable playmaking experience while making many new friends.
 This is a program that utilizes team-building, improvisation, creative play and each girl’s individual talents in a one of a kind experience.

 Throughout the rehearsal process, the Theatri-gals devise an original theater piece based around a theme that they choose together.
 Once the theme is chosen, they work on creating characters and developing story.
 This process allows for the girls to create individualized plays based on their particular skills, life experiences and interests while allowing all girls to have featured and well-rounded roles.

-We are excited to offer this opportunity once again for the 2014-2015 year, the sixth year of the program.
+We are excited to offer this opportunity once again for the 2015-2016 year, the seventh year of the program.